siemens/mtda/docs/build.rst

 Configuring MTDA
 ~~~~~~~~~~~~~~~~

-A configuration file should be created on the NanoPI NEO-LTS.
+A configuration file should be created on the NanoPi NEO-LTS.
 Use ``ssh`` to
 connect with the ``mtda`` user and then ``sudo`` to get elevated privileges::

     $ ssh mtda@172.17.0.2